hegdepavankumar/websites-a-programmer-should-visit/README.md

 Mike Locke is an instructor and designer with over 17 years of experience.
 He specializes in front-end development (XHTML and CSS) among other areas.

-On YouTube, he offers a range of tutorials on topics like Adobe Illustrator also well as UX design.
+On YouTube, he offers a range of tutorials on topics like Adobe Illustrator as well as UX design.

 ## 5. [Learncode Aacademy](https://goo.gl/wQqBOH)
 Will Stern’s clear and simple tutorials are focused on programming as it relates to web development.

-At Learncode.academy, you will be walked through topics like JavaScript and jQuery in Stern’s efficient and thorough style.
+At Learncode. academy, you will be walked through topics like JavaScript and jQuery in Stern’s efficient and thorough style.

 ## 6. [Derek Banas](https://goo.gl/5to7EY)